mckernanin/sectionw2s-theme/plugins/stream/readme.txt

 2. **Suggest New Features:** Have an awesome idea?
 Please share it!
 Simply [create a new topic](https://wordpress.org/support/plugin/stream) in the plugin forum to express your thoughts on why the feature should be included and get a discussion going around your idea.
 3. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](https://github.com/x-team/wp-stream/issues) in GitHub.
 Be sure to check out the [contributing guide](https://github.com/x-team/wp-stream/blob/master/contributing.md) for developers.

 Thank you for wanting to make Stream better for everyone!
-We salute you.

 == Screenshots ==